Dan Jurgens: 1990s

 Jurgens was the penciller of the 1991 limited series Armageddon 2001 and co-created the hero Waverider with Archie Goodwin.
 Jurgens helped writer Louise Simonson and artist Jon Bogdanove launch a new Superman title, Superman: The Man of Steel in July 1991 and assumed the writing/pencilling of the main Superman comic book with issue No. 57 (July 1991).
 He created a supporting hero named Agent Liberty in issue No. 60 (Oct.
 1991) and then worked on the "Panic in the Sky" crossover in 1992.
-During his run on Superman, Jurgens created two major villains, Doomsday and the Cyborg Superman.
-Doomsday was the main antagonist in "The Death of Superman" storyline which saw the iconic hero killed in an issue consisting entirely of splash pages.
-The Cyborg Superman was an existing character which Jurgens reintroduced in The Adventures of Superman #500 for the "Reign of the Supermen" storyline.
+During his run on Superman, Jurgens created two major villains, Doomsday and Cyborg Superman.
+Doomsday was the main antagonist in "The Death of Superman" storyline, which saw him kill Superman in an issue consisting entirely of splash pages.
+Cyborg Superman was an existing character which Jurgens reintroduced in The Adventures of Superman #500 for the "Reign of the Supermen" storyline.
 Jurgens wrote and drew Justice League America (#61–77 April 1992 – July 1993) and in 1993 pencilled the Metal Men four-issue miniseries, which was a retcon of their origin story.
 Jurgens wrote and pencilled the crossover series Zero Hour and the Superman/Doomsday: Hunter/Prey miniseries, both in 1994.

 Jurgens scripted and provided layout art for the Superman vs. Aliens miniseries.
 The story featured a battle between Superman and the aliens created by H. R. Giger (a.k.a. the Xenomorphs), from the titular film series.
 It was co-published by Dark Horse Comics and DC in 1995.
 In the same year, he gave up the pencilling duties on Superman.
 Also in 1995 he was writer/penciller on Solar with issue #46 from Valiant Comics wherein he worked with inker Dick Giordano and with penciller Tom Grindberg joining in with issues #51–54 after Jurgens relinquished penciller duties with issue #50.
 In 1996 Jurgens and Italian artist Claudio Castellini worked on the highly publicized crossover Marvel vs DC.
 Jurgens was one of the many creators who worked on the Superman: The Wedding Album one-shot in 1996 which featured the title character's marriage to Lois Lane.
 Jurgens developed the Tangent Comics imprint for DC the following year.